Inspira Enterprise Joins the Microsoft Intelligent Security Association

 News provided byInspira Enterprise

-DALLAS, March 23, 2026 /PRNewswire/ -- Inspira Enterprise, a global cybersecurity services provider, today announced it has become a member of the Microsoft Intelligent Security Association (MISA), an ecosystem of software development companies and security services partners that have integrated their solutions with Microsoft Security technology to better defend their mutual customers against a world of increasing cyber threats.
+DUBAI, UAE, March 24, 2026 /PRNewswire/ -- Inspira Enterprise, a global cybersecurity services provider, today announced it has become a member of the Microsoft Intelligent Security Association (MISA), an ecosystem of software development companies and security services partners that have integrated their solutions with Microsoft Security technology to better defend their mutual customers against a world of increasing cyber threats.

 This milestone reiterates Inspira's ongoing commitment to deliver AI-enabled cybersecurity solutions, safeguarding organizations globally against the ever-evolving cyber threats and contributing to a safer digital world.
 Inspira's cybersecurity services integrate with the Microsoft Security product portfolio, including Microsoft Defender, Microsoft Purview, Microsoft Intune, Microsoft Entra, and Microsoft Sentinel.
 By working together with Microsoft through the MISA ecosystem, Inspira aims to help enterprises improve their ability to detect and respond to evolving cyber threats while enhancing security resilience at scale.
 Organizations can benefit from intelligent automation, real-time threat intelligence, and security operations capabilities that support faster response and improved protection across complex digital environments.